Things to Do in Barcelona in 3 Days

 Welcome Pickups Transfers

 Wasting time at a busy airport can be difficult and challenging after a long flight.
 For a personalized and convenient ride, Welcome Pickups taxi services are the best option.
-Get to know all the available transport options from Barcelona airport to the city centre, and if comfort is what you are looking, then consider pre-booking a Barcelona transfer with Welcome Pickups.
+Get to know all the available transport options from Barcelona airport to the city center, and if comfort is what you are looking, consider pre-booking a Barcelona transfer with Welcome Pickups.
 Welcome operates globally and provides next-level customer service.
 Welcome offers so much more than just a transfer, providing offers, promotions, and services that will give you the best start or conclusion to your holiday!

 Day One